legacyspinner/el8-aarch64-kernel-16k-pages/readme.md

 It seems really fast to me as the 4K version does, now with 'Use Hypervisor' ticked.
 *Compared to when it was using softmmu, this and the 4K build are both SMOKING-FAST.
 *This is like real decent aarch64 speed now for development, no cross needed.
+Seems to have brought out the potential of UTM/qemu on my m1.

 *I assume this is the mac equivalent of KVM, but I could be wrong, I'm sure I will be corrected if so!